 - For Solo and Budget Travelers: Almont Hotel Nippori is just a short walk from JR Nippori Station, the station with direct airport access (Skyliner).
 Having stayed here before, I can say that it offers superb value at less than 13,000 yen for two.
 Their breakfast buffet is great!

-- For Couples: Shibuya Stream Excel Hotel Tokyu is nestled in the heart of Shibuya, the hub of business, fashion, and entertainment.
+- For Couples and Small Family: Shibuya Stream Excel Hotel Tokyu is located in Shibuya, the hub of business, fashion, and entertainment.
 This hotel provides direct access to JR Shibuya Station (3-minute walk), connecting you to Tokyo’s major attractions.
-If you’re taking the airport bus from Narita or Haneda Airport, you can get a free taxi transfer from Cerulean Tower Tokyu Hotel to Shibuya Stream Excel Hotel Tokyu.

 - For Families and Groups: Mimaru Tokyo Shinjuku West is a 10-minute walk from Shinjuku Station and 2-minute walk from the Washington Hotel airport limousine bus stop.
-What sets it apart is the spaciousness of its rooms, a rarity in typical Japanese hotels, making it an excellent choice for families.
-My previous stay with friends (a group of four) was nothing short of fantastic so I highly recommend this hotel.
+They have spaciousrooms, making it an excellent choice for families.
+My previous stay with my friends (a group of four) was nothing short of fantastic so I highly recommend this hotel.

 Mt.
 Fuji Day Trip from Tokyo